skip to Main Content

 Who Is Covered?

-• derives 50 percent or more of their annual revenue from selling consumers’ personal information.
+• Derive 50% or more of annual revenue from selling or sharing consumers’ personal information

 CCPA Penalties